/ seo-glossary / What Is Image SEO? SEO Glossary

 Why Image SEO Matters

 Google Images is the second largest search engine in the world, handling billions of searches every month.
 Websites that optimize their images can tap into this massive traffic source that most competitors ignore.
-Studies indicate that image results appear in over 30% of all Google searches, and image packs within standard search results are becoming increasingly common.
+A widely cited Jumpshot and Moz analysis found that roughly a quarter of all Google searches are image searches, and image packs within standard search results are becoming increasingly common.

 Page speed is a confirmed ranking factor, and images are often the heaviest elements on a webpage.
 Unoptimized images slow down page load times, increase bounce rates, and negatively affect Core Web Vitals scores.
+Images are also one of the most common Largest Contentful Paint (LCP) elements, and Google's guidance sets a "good" LCP at 2.5 seconds or less at the 75th percentile of page loads.
+A slow hero image can single-handedly fail that target.
 Properly optimized images contribute directly to faster pages and better rankings.

 Accessibility is another critical consideration.
 Alt text serves as the primary way screen readers communicate image content to visually impaired users.
 Good image SEO practices inherently improve accessibility, which benefits both users and search engine understanding of your content.